Looking for kid-friendly things to do in Hawaii that don’t cost a dime? Keep scrolling to find out some of the best waterfalls in Hawaii for families!

 You can access the location via an easy Oahu hiking trail that go all the way to the bottom of the falls.
 The hiking experience is amplified by a unique botanical garden inside the Waimea Falls Park.

 Waimea Valley is renowned for its cultural significance and it was once a theme park.
+Read our full guide to visiting Waimea Valley with kids.

 You will walk on paved trails, enjoying the botanical garden on either side of the road leading to the bottom of the fall.
 There are ferns, lilies, and other flowers to enjoy as you take the hike.

 The trail is a moderate 0.75 miles long trail that you can comfortably handle with your kids.
+In fact, it’s one of the best kid-friendly hikes on Oahu.

 When you reach the bottom of the falls, jump in the freshwater pool for a refreshing dip.
 There’s even a lifeguard, so it’s one of the best waterfalls in Hawaii to swim in.